jalkotea/Football-Fixtures-using-Genetic-Algorithm/README.md

  ## Final Project - Program Structures and Algorithms ( INFO 6205 ) <br/>

 ### Problem Description
 Creating Football fixture (EPL Fixtures) using Genetic Algorithm.
-Genetic Algorithm is a method of solving optimisation problem inspired by natural selection where fittest  individual are selected for mating in order to produce healthy new generation. <br/>
+Genetic Algorithm is a method of solving optimization problem inspired by natural selection where fittest  individual are selected for mating in order to produce a healthy new generation. <br/>
 Operators in Genetic Algorithm <br/>
 * Initial Population <br/>
 * Fitness Function <br/>